 * using appropriate payment commitments in place of actual revenue

 * getting permission to follow up (retention), and

 The key here (as with any funnel) is repeatability.

 Want to sell your solution to doctors?
-Can you setup and run 5 interviews in a week?
+Can you set up and run five interviews in a week?
 Maybe you start by calling close friends for intros.
 Can you then take the learning from those interviews to line up another 5 (how about 10) interviews the following week?
 If not, seriously reconsider your channels and maybe even your customer segment.

-A lot of people ask me how long Problem/Solution Fit takes because they can’t wait to be done with customer interviewing.
+Many people ask me how long Problem/Solution Fit takes because they can’t wait to be done with customer interviewing.
 I have to burst their bubble by telling them that building a continuous customer feedback loop never really ends.
-Sure some of the tactics evolve for scale but the process doesn’t get easier.
+Sure some of the tactics evolve for scale, but the process doesn’t get easier.

 Always focus on the macro (aka don’t miss the forest for the trees)

-Lean is about measuring what customers do, not what they say they’ll do.
+Lean measures what customers do, not what they say they’ll do.

 Customer actions are the only macro metrics that matter.

 Everything else is a means to that end (a sub-funnel made up of micro metrics).